rjzflynnbx/gde-editor/README.md

-To enable debug mode append "&debug=true" to the URL and refresh.
+To enable debug mode append "&debug=true" to the URL and refresh the page twice.